 Used for general purpose milling in most materials of medium hardness such as steel, brass, iron and non-ferrous materials.
 Made from premium submicron grain carbide.
 All recommendations should be considered as starting points for the application.
-An increase of 10% increments on both feed and speed is recommended to reach optimal performance.
+An increase of 5% increments on both feed and speed is recommended to reach optimal performance.
 The best way to ensure the optimal cutting action is by examining the chips as they are released from the work piece to make sure they are not too blue in color which would indicate that the tool is running HOT and slower feeds may be needed at this time.
 Another way to determine optimal cutting rates is by examining the chips as they are released to make sure they are not too long in length and should be little 6's and 9's in shape.
 If the chips are too long then the material is not breaking away form the mill adequately to ensure a smooth cutting action.
 Speeds and feeds would need to be adjusted and or another style end mill might need to be used.
-When using a coating on an end mill, an increase of 20% is normally recommended for both feed and speed rates.